 It’s a wonderfully grey area and worthy of a blog article on its own (I will do one, promise).
 In the meantime, check these great pieces ‘Is web scraping legal?‘ and ‘The Complete Manual to Legal & Ethical Web Scraping in 2021‘.

 Currently, there is no clear English case law on this issue.
-However, there could be a problem if you have to login or click to accept Terms & Conditions (T&Cs) before accessing data.
-The likelihood is the website’s T&Cs prohibits data scraping.
+However, there could be a problem if you have to log in or click to accept Terms & Conditions (T&Cs) before accessing data.
+The likelihood is the website’s T&Cs prohibit data scraping.
 So the website owner will have a valid breach of contract claim.

 I use Upwork.com to find data extractors in India, Bangladesh and Pakistan.
 I accept that 80% of the data they give me will be bad.
 That means they give me people I didn’t ask for, with contact details that are inaccurate and data that is out of date.
 So why use them?
 They’re cheap. £0.40p per record.

-You will need to spend some time thoroughly checking the data they give you (and there is the cost of your time), but it may take two weeks to get and clean 200-400 names.
+Data extraction can be a slow process.
+As an example, it may take a week or two for them to extract the data and for you to check 200-400 names.
 If you want more tips on what data fields to get and some short-cuts on data cleansing book a free 1-hour consultation with me.
 Happy to help.

 #4 Set up the reporting tools